 Recipients can reassign their back payments in a current tax return without filing any amended returns.
 The process is outlined in IRS Publication 915.
 Recipients may also deduct certain expenses from their back payments.
 For example, recipients who work with an SSD attorney typically pay a set proportion of back payments as an attorney’s fee.
 This fee can be discounted from personal income as an itemized miscellaneous deduction.

 For most beneficiaries, determining whether benefits are taxable can be challenging, given the complexity of both SSD law and tax law.
 It is usually best for beneficiaries to consult with a tax professional as well as an SSD attorney to ensure they understand their obligations.

 Does Illinois Tax Social Security?

-When social security benefit recipients ask the question – do you pay taxes on social security – there is no simple answer.
-Realistically, social security benefits are taxed based on each individual’s circumstances and income tax bracket.
-A social security benefits lawyer can help social security recipients understand whether they need to pay taxes and how much they need to pay.
+When social security benefit recipients ask the question “do you pay taxes on social security?” there is no simple answer.
+Realistically, Social Security benefits are taxed based on each individual’s circumstances and income tax bracket.
+A Social Security disability lawyer can help Social Security recipients understand whether they need to pay taxes and how much they need to pay.
 They can also help people apply for benefits or appeal a denial of benefits.

 - Benefits for Children With Disabilities